 modifyvm command with the

---vrdeauthtype option; see the section called “VBoxManage modifyvm” for a general introduction.
+--vrdeauthtype option; see Section 8.8, “VBoxManage modifyvm” for a general introduction.
 Three

 methods of authentication are available:

 The "null" method means that there is no authentication at all; any client can connect to the VRDP server and thus the virtual machine.
 This is, of course, very insecure and only to be recommended for private networks.

 The "external" method provides external authentication through a special authentication library.
 VirtualBox ships with two such authentication libraries:

 against user credentials of the hosts.
 Depending on the host

 On Linux hosts,

 On Windows hosts,